TNamdarian/NamaStay/README.md

 To deploy this page to **GitHub Pages** from its [GitHub repository]( https://tnamdarian.github.io/NamaStay/), the following steps were taken:

 1. Log into [GitHub](https://github.com/).
-2. From the list of repositories on the screen, elect **sNamaStay**.
+2. From the list of repositories on the screen, select **NamaStay**.
 3. From the menu items near the top of the page, select **Settings**.
 4. Scroll down to the **GitHub Pages** section.
 5. Under Source click the drop-down menu labelled None and select **Master Branch**.
 Then **Save** it.